StellarKit/stellarkit-bitcoin/README.md

 // test rpc
 curl --user user:password --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getblockcount", "params": [] }' -H 'content-type: text/plain;' http://127.0.0.1:18332/

+### Build from source
+The default behaviour of this image downloads the bitcoin binary, but if you would rather build it fresh, look inside bitcoin-docker/Dockerfile and change:
+ENV BUILD_FROM_SRC true

 ### Donations
 If you like the code, a donation would be appreciated.
 Even a single XLM!